Afyaflow/Afyaflow-Login/authServiceApiDocumentation.md

   initiatePatientAuth(
     identifier: "+254799275131"  # or "patient@example.com"
     firstName: "John"            # Required for new users
-    lastName: "Patient"          # Required for new users ) {
+    lastName: "Paul"          # Required for new users ) {
     success
     message